mqwilber/2015-04-17-ucsb/lessons/plyr_reshape/datamanipulation.md

 > Go back to your `iris` data.
 How many setosa have a `Sepal.Length` greater than 5?
 > Which species has the flower with the longest petal length?
 The shortest?

 With these large datasets, `dplyr` lets you quickly summarize the data.
 It operates on a principle called *split - apply - recombine* : we will *split* up the data, *apply* some sort of operation, and *combine* the results to display them.
 Suppose we want to find the average body masss of each order.
-We first want to *split* up the data by order using the function `group_by()`, apply the `mean()` function to the column `adult_body_mass_g`, and report all of the results using the function `summarise()`.
+We first want to *split* up the data by order using the function `group_by()`, *apply* the `mean()` function to the column `adult_body_mass_g`, and report all of the results using the function `summarise()`.

     a <- group_by(mammals, order)
     summarize(a, mean_mass = mean(adult_body_mass_g, na.rm = TRUE))

 To we can add other functions here, such as `max()`, `min()`, and `sd()`.

     summarize(a, mean_mass <- mean(adult_body_mass_g, na.rm = TRUE), sd_mass <- sd(adult_body_mass_g, na.rm = TRUE))

-> inside of these parenthesees you MUST use equals signs instead of arrows.
+> inside of these inner parenthesees you MUST use equals signs instead of arrows.
 [Read more here](http://blog.revolutionanalytics.com/2008/12/use-equals-or-arrow-for-assignment.html).

 `summarize` makes a new dataset, but `mutate` will add these columns instead to the original dataframe.